-Longview, Texas, is a tiny city in Northeastern Texas with a population of 80,000 people.
+Longview is a tiny city in Northeastern Texas with a population of 81,762 people as of the 2021 census.

 It is known for its friendliness, history, and entertainment.

-Some of the bizarre things to do and places to see at this hidden tourist spot will astound you.
+Some bizarre things to do and places to see at this hidden tourist spot will astound you.

 You may want to return sometime to Longview to take a vacation and unwind.